PECOS-packages/PECOS/exp/pecos-trellis/tests/MUTANTS.md

 ## Prepared-shot and outcome guards

-Verified with compiling mutations in an isolated workspace copy, restoring each source file before the next row.
-The final rerun uses a separate Cargo target directory and loads Python mutants from a temporary module directory; it does not install them into the working tree's environment.
-Each Rust killer exits 101 and each Python killer exits 1.
+Verified with compiling mutations in an isolated workspace copy with a separate Cargo target directory, restoring the source before the next row.
+Each killer exits 101.
 Frozen fixtures were never regenerated.
-The first failure column quotes the test output, including panic messages for readiness guards.
-A test that expects a panic instead fails with “did not panic”.
+The first failure column quotes the test output, including panic messages for readiness guards; a test that expects a panic instead fails with "did not panic".

-Rust engine killers run with `cargo test --locked -p pecos-trellis --test prepared NAME`.
+Killers run with `cargo test --locked -p pecos-trellis --test prepared NAME`.
-Facade killers run with `cargo test --locked -p pecos-bp-trellis --lib NAME`, except the existing integration killers `no_path_escalates_to_k16_and_accumulates_transitions`, `bptrellis_defaults_enable_bp_merge_and_deadline_order`, and `successful_base_decode_is_bit_identical_with_a_configured_ladder`, which use `--test bp_trellis`.
-Python killers run with `python -m pytest -n 0 FILE::NAME` against the rebuilt mutant extension.
+Facade and Python guards for the same change live in `exp/pecos-bp-trellis/tests/MUTANTS.md`.

 | Mutant | Exact compiling edit | Killer | First failing line verbatim |
 |---|---|---|---|